malinpalo/gro-drf/TESTING.md

 * urls.py - No problems or warnings found

 ### Comments App py files

 * models.py - No problems or warnings found
 * serializers.py - No problems or warnings found
-* tests.py - No problems or warnings found
-* urls.py - No problems or warnings found
-* views.py - No problems or warnings found

-### Contact App py files

-* models.py - No problems or warnings found
-* serializers.py - No problems or warnings found